dlcs/image-server-node-cantaloupe/readme.md

 ## Java Memory

-The initial heap and maximum heap size are defaulted to 2GB in the Dockerfile.
+The initial heap and maximum heap size are defaulted to initial 256MB/max 2GB in the Dockerfile.

 These can be overridden by specifying the following envvars (see https://cantaloupe-project.github.io/manual/5.0/deployment.html#MemoryHeapMemory):